paichul/Behavioral-Cloning/README.md

 - keras 2.0.7

 # Simulation Data Generation
-Please see Section 3.1 of the paper for the detailed explanation of how to generate the simulation data for training/testing the model.
+Please see Section 3.1 of [the paper](https://goo.gl/1xiLWf)for the detailed explanation of how to generate the simulation data for training/testing the model.
 Please send an email to paichul@cs.stanford.edu for the simulator binary.

 # Training and Testing Instructions
 - model.py: model training pipeline from data preprocessing, data augmentation, model specification to training optimization.
 The training process generates a model called "model.h5" that can be used by the simulator to run the vehicle autonomously.